sap license audit

 When SAP notifies you of an audit, your preparation efforts come into play:

-- Kick-off Meeting: SAP often holds a kick-off call.
+• Kick-off Meeting: SAP often holds a kick-off call.
 Use this to your advantage – ask them to clarify the scope.
 Are they looking at all systems?
-Do they want to include cloud solutions?
+Should they include cloud solutions?
 The more you know, the more you can focus your defense.
 Reconfirm timelines and deliverables.
 This also shows SAP that you’re organized.

-- Anticipate Findings: While waiting for SAP’s analysis, prepare your defense for each likely finding.
+• Anticipate Findings: While waiting for SAP’s analysis, prepare your defense for each likely finding that may arise.
 If you suspect they’ll say “you need 20 more Professional users”, have your counter ready.
-Maybe you can show that you’ve actually reclassified some and now only need 5, or you have an order for those 5 already in process, demonstrating good faith.
+Perhaps you can demonstrate that you’ve reclassified some and now only need five, or you have an order for those five already in process, showing good faith.
 If indirect documents arise, be prepared to discuss how you measured them and that you are evaluating the Digital Access license option (or have it in place).

-- Negotiation and Settlement: If it turns out you do owe licenses, use your preparation to negotiate the best outcome.
-Because you did your internal assessment, you know exactly how many you truly need (sometimes SAP’s initial number overshoots – they might try to sell more as a buffer).
+• Negotiation and Settlement: If you do owe licenses, use your preparation to negotiate the best outcome.
+Because you did your internal assessment, you know exactly how many you need (sometimes SAP’s initial number overshoots – they might try to sell more as a buffer).
 You can negotiate down to the precise number required.
-Also, you might be able to negotiate terms: for instance, if you have to buy licenses, you could ask for retroactive maintenance waivers or a discount, given that you promptly complied.
+Additionally, you may be able to negotiate terms; for instance, if you need to purchase licenses, you could request retroactive maintenance waivers or a discount, provided you have promptly complied.
 It’s not uncommon to treat an audit true-up like a mini license purchase negotiation – stay firm but reasonable.
 Remember, SAP audits are also a sales touchpoint for them.
-If you plan to expand your SAP usage or purchase new SAP products soon, mention it; you might be able to fold the compliance purchase into a larger deal for better discounting.
+If you plan to expand your SAP usage or purchase new SAP products soon, please mention it; you may be able to incorporate the compliance purchase into a larger deal for better discounting.

 Building a Long-Term Defense Strategy